xjpalma/Mohid/Solutions/mohid-in-linux/README.md

 * If you want to use MPI, install MPI in your system and make MPI flag true in compile.sh.
 MPI only work if your project has nested domains.

 ## Help, Bugs, Feedback ##
-If you need help with compile MOHID in linux, you can hang out by mail: <general@mohid.com> or consult our [wiki](http://wiki.mohid.com).
-You can also subscribe to our [forum](http://forum.mohid.com).
-To report bugs, please contact any developers.
+If you need help with compile MOHID in linux, you can hang out by mail: <jorgempalma@tecnico.ulisboa.pt>.
 More information consult <http://www.mohid.com>

 ## License ##
 GNU General Public License.
 See the [GNU General Public License](http://www.gnu.org/copyleft/gpl.html) web page for more information.